- API fetch

 }

-Use property observers when you want to monitor actual data changes; use computed properties when the value is derived.
+Use observers when you need to monitor and react to changes.
+Use computed properties when the value is derived from other properties.

 or @State